-31 Traditionally, cities and special districts have been required to request and receive written approval from LAFCO before providing new or extended services by contract or agreement outside their jurisdictions but within their spheres.
+&lt;sup>31 Traditionally, cities and special districts have been required to request and receive written approval from LAFCO before providing new or extended services by contract or agreement outside their jurisdictions but within their spheres.
 AB 402 (Dodd), effective in January 2016 and codified under Government Code \$56133.5, establishes a pilot program to authorize service provision outside a local agency's jurisdictional boundary and sphere of influence under special circumstances that do not involve a threat to public health.
 Although AB 402 applies to out-of-boundary water customers, it does not currently apply to Study Area #1 (Domaine Chandon).
 Domaine Chandon's wastewater service from the Town is exempt from LAFCO approval under G.C. \$56133(e)(4).
-AB 402 would only apply to Domaine Chandon if the Town wished to provide new services to the site, such as potable water.
-A prerequisite to using AB 402 is for LAFCO to identify the service need or service deficiency in an MSR.
-Given that there is no identifiable service need or deficiency for Domaine Chandon, there is no need at this time to discuss AB 402 in relation to Domaine Chandon.
+AB 402 would only apply to Domaine Chandon if the Town wished to provide new services to the site, such as potable

 One study area relating to the role of the sphere in designating the Town's present and probable future service area is analyzed in this Chapter.
 Analysis of the study area is presented in Table 7-2.
-The study area is described as the existing commercial portion of Domaine Chandon, which is surrounded to the west and south by the Town's existing jurisdictional boundary and sphere of influence, and adjacent to the Veterans Home.
+The study area is described as the existing commercial portion of Domaine Chandon, which is surrounded to the west and south by the Town's existing jurisdictional boundary and sphere of influence, and contiguous to the Veterans Home.
 An aerial map of the study area is provided as Figure 7-2.
 A map of the study area relative to the County of Napa's General Plan land use designations is provided as Figure 7-3.
 A map of the study area relative to the County of Napa's zoning designations is provided as Figure 7-3.